 6. … or sit on a low chair, take small sips of Ca Phe Sua Da (Vietnamese Iced Coffee) while watching the local life passing by

 Like nowhere else in the world, Ca Phe Sua Da is prepared in a very Vietnamese way.
 Hot water pours into a small inox percolator holding dark powder.
-Black liquid drips through the percolator into a glass.
+The black liquid drips through the percolator into a glass.
 Add 2 spoons of sweetened condensed milk and ice cubes and stir.
 You have one of the most delicious coffees in the world.

 7. This country has many kinds of delicious fruits due to the tropical climate